 Most gardeners have less than perfect conditions and germinate seeds on window sills and warm spots in the house where the light is predominately from one side which causes the seedling to pull to the light.
-Combined with poor light levels, as is often the case early in the year, or during poor weather, and the seedling stretches to the light and looks "leggy", or weedy.
+Combined with low light levels, as is often the case early in the year, and the seedling stretches to the light and looks "leggy", or weedy.
 The image below left are my tomato seedlings with just that problem.

-You can reduce the changes of the seedling becoming leggy by ensuring you germinate it in the lightest possible conditions.
-Also turn the container every couple of days so the light is not constantly drawing on one side of the seedling.
+You can reduce the chances of the seedling becoming leggy by germinating in the bes light conditions.
+Also, turn the pot every couple of days so the light is not constantly on one side of the seedling.

-Select a suitable pot, not to large.
-It's tempting, especially with plants like tomatoes which will need to be potted on several times before eventually making it into the veg plot or grow bags, to put into a larger pot to save time.
+Select a suitable pot but not to large.
+It's tempting to put the seedling into a larger pot to save time.
 When potting on it is important to pot up only a slightly larger container.
 If you put a small seedling (or any small plant ) into a large pot it will not thrive.

 When you put the seedling into the pot sink it well below soil level, you are in effect burying part of the leggy stem under the soil.
 Instead of potting on at soil level, reduce the amount of leggy seedling above soil, and you will find it grows on as a much better seedling it's leggy past forgotten.
 Images centre and right show the same tomato seedling after it has been potted on with several cms of (leggy) stem below soil level.
 As you can see from the image the seedling looks good and this tip works well to compensate for the problem with all types of leggy seedlings.

 The sunday gardener has over 200 pages of gardening information which you can search.